PScherling/Windows-OS-Annual-Media-Refresh/README.md

 - **Windows 11 Enterprise LTSC**
 - **Windows Server 2025**

-by injecting the latest cumulative updates into the base installation media in a **safe, repeatable, and auditable** way.
+by injecting the latest cumulative updates into the base installation media in a **safe, repeatable, auditable, and logged** way.

 ---